Tian1996NL/Intermittent_forecasting/README.md

 # Intermittent_forecasting
 Using different methods in forecasting spare parts demand, in total 12 methods ( Croston, Croston optimized, TSB, SBA, Willemain, RNN, LSTM, ESRNN, and 4 combined methods) on 4 simulated and 4 industrial data sets.
+Please go to Nguyen (2023) for the data cleaning process.

-The code for the Willemain method and the framework for price generation is based on De Haan (2021), while the code for data cleaning and inventory performance is adapted from Nguyen (2023).
+The Willemain method code and the price generation framework is based on De Haan (2021), while the code for data cleaning and inventory performance is adapted from Nguyen (2023).

 References:
 De Haan, D.(2021).
 A repository with both industrial and simulated datasets on spare part demand forecasting, with the intention of benchmarking them.
 Retrieved from https://github.com/danieldehaan96/spdf